claire-hoffmann/ModernStats_Python_CH/episodes/08-functions.md

 - How to define and use a function for GDP growth calculations.
 - How to handle missing data gracefully within a function.

-Practice writing and modifying functions to deepen your understanding of Python programming!